 United Arab Emirates

-Directory of OA journals (DOAJ) lists eight open Access journals: Electronic Journal of Theoretical Physics by Electronic Journal of Theoretical Physics; Emirates Journal of Food and Agriculture by United Arab Emirates University, ICGST International Journal on Graphics, Vision and Image Processing by ICGST, Information Management and Business Review, Journal of Economics and Behavioral Studies, Journal of Education and Vocational Research, and Journal of Social and Development Sciences by International Foundation for Research and Development (IFRD) and Iranian Red Crescent Medical Journal by Iranian Hospital, Dubai.
+Directory of OA journals (DOAJ) lists fourteen open access journals: Electronic Journal of Theoretical Physics by Electronic Journal of Theoretical Physics; Emirates Journal of Food and Agriculture by United Arab Emirates University, ICGST International Journal on Graphics, Vision and Image Processing by ICGST, Information Management and Business Review, Journal of Economics and Behavioral Studies, Journal of Education and Vocational Research, and Journal of Social and Development Sciences by International Foundation for Research and Development (IFRD) and Iranian Red Crescent Medical Journal by Iranian Hospital, Dubai, Journal of Middle East Applied Science and Technology, Open Journal of Hematology, Learning and Teaching in Higher Education: Gulf Perspectives, International Journal of Engineering and Technology, International Journal of Advanced Nursing Studies, International Journal of Applied Mathematical Research.

 The UAE has been at the forefront when it comes to the use of digital technologies in the Middle East due to the increasingly central role ICT occupies in the government’s agenda as an enabling infrastructure for socio economic diversification.
 The government’s focus in the sector has been matched by an equal interest in and capacity.
 The government supported ICT development in the country through both investments in education and infrastructure.
 It is amongst the most highly Internet connected countries in the Middle East with 3,555,100 Internet users as of March 2011, 69.0 percent penetration rate.